Back to start

 Hollandse Kust Zuid

-Hollandse Kust Zuid is located in the North Sea, 18–36 kilometers off the Dutch coast.
+Hollandse Kust Zuid is located in the North Sea, 18–36 kilometres off the Dutch coast.

-The wind farm was officially inaugurated in 2023 by King Willem-Alexander and is jointly owned by Vattenfall, BASF, and Allianz.
-It marks a milestone in the Netherlands’ energy transition, being the first offshore wind farm developed without government subsidies.
+Officially inaugurated in 2023 by King Willem-Alexander, the wind farm is jointly owned by Vattenfall, BASF and Allianz.
+It marks a milestone in the Netherlands’ energy transition as it is the first offshore wind farm to be developed without government subsidies.

 The wind farm is also home to SeaLab, Vattenfall’s innovation hub for sustainable offshore solutions.
-SeaLab brings together researchers and partners to explore new ways of combining energy production with ecological and food-related initiatives – like cultivating seaweed between turbines.
-These projects show how offshore wind farms can serve as platforms for broader climate and sustainability goals.
+SeaLab brings together researchers and partners to explore new ways of combining energy production with ecological and food-related initiatives, such as cultivating seaweed between the turbines.
+These projects demonstrate how offshore wind farms can serve as platforms for achieving broader climate and sustainability goals.

 More information (links open in new window)